u-Sir/peek-pop/README.md

 </div>

 An open-source add-on for previewing, searching, and collecting links to read later in a popup window.
 Source code available in releases or branches.

+### FAQ

+##### Is it possible to set a popup always on top?
+Due to browser add-on limitations, this can't be done directly by the add-on.
+However, you can use third-party software like **PowerToys** to achieve this.
+Don't forget to uncheck **"Close popup when origin window is focused"** on the settings page.

+##### Why are other actions triggered during preview?
+Try disabling other add-ons to check if they are causing the issue.
+If you're using **Edge**, also check the settings at `edge://settings/superDragDrop`.